EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 ### [Ponce](https://maps.app.goo.gl/87tgazNk4g4rC2oh8)
 Ponce, known as the "Pearl of the South," showcases a blend of colonial architecture and vibrant cultural heritage.
 Its historic town square, [Plaza Las Delicias](https://maps.app.goo.gl/wnY5Q5YJzL3NBHPN7), is a testament to the city's development since its founding in the 17th century.

+It's a small town and we felt like there was not much to do.
+Most shops, restaurants and bars were closed and streets were empty but we might have gone at a wrong time (a Monday).
+The historic town square is (very) small but charming.
+We also spent some time at [La Guancha](https://maps.app.goo.gl/HuKJQHdPjx8AjMAw8) and its beach which was a nice change from the mountains and jungle.
+If you like to collect shells, you'll definitely find some cute ones there.

+Overall, we do not particularly recommend staying in Ponce, but if you do, try to book a tour to [Isla Caja de Muertos - Coffin Island](https://maps.app.goo.gl/h4pXTBPfP2frTGkw7).
+It is apparently worth it.

 ![ponce](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240108_214452424.jpg?raw=true)

 {:.no_toc}
 ### Pro tips:
-Skip Ponce and drive direclty to Ceiba after the river adventure (and maybe stop to waterfalls or natural places on the road, such as [Charco Azul](https://maps.app.goo.gl/SNWXcJTZ4Qo7zCqL7)).
-Book an accomodation in Ceiba and take an early morning ferry to Vieques instead of the 1pm one.
+- Skip Ponce and drive direclty to Ceiba after the river adventure (and maybe stop to waterfalls or natural places on the road, such as [Charco Azul](https://maps.app.goo.gl/SNWXcJTZ4Qo7zCqL7)).
+- Book an accomodation in Ceiba and take an early morning ferry to Vieques instead of the 1pm one.